Ezward/gps/index.md

 </p>

-## Thanks, but where is the real info?
+## Thanks, but is there someone around here that knows anything?
 ArduSimple makes gps boards and has excellent content.
 - https://www.ardusimple.com/rtk-explained/